ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

    TBD

-Bibtex entry for the letter
+If you are using Bibtex you can use the following to cite the letter

 .. code:: bibtex